Online Summer Courses for 2025

 EES 4010/6010 - Environmental Engineering

 Catalog Description: Introduction to the field of environmental engineering.
-Topics include environmental phenomena, impact of pollutants on the aquatic environment, solid-waste management, air pollution control, radiological health, and simple water and wastewater treatment systems.
+Topics include environmental phenomena, the impact of pollutants on the aquatic environment, solid-waste management, air pollution control, radiological health, and simple water and wastewater treatment systems.

 Credits: 3

-When: First Summer 2024 (May 14 - June 21)
+When: First Summer 2025 (May 13 - June 20)

 Prerequisites: Prerequisite or concurrent enrollment in Fluid Mechanics (CE 3410 or CHE 2300 or ME 3080).
 Geology students may meet the prerequisite requirement with a course in Groundwater and Contaminant Transport (GEOL 4820) and either Analysis of Geological Processes (GEOL 4150) or Calculus of Several Variables (MATH 2060).
 Non-Clemson students should have completed coursework in statics, dynamics, and multivariable calculus to be adequately prepared to take this course.